 George White Ives, grandfather of Charles Ives, was born in New York City in 1798, but spent most of his childhood with his maternal grandparents in Danbury.
 George married Sarah Hotchkiss Wilcox in 1831.

-A very prominent citizen of Danbury, George was deacon of the First Church, incorporator of the Danbury Gas Company in 1857; he organized the Savings Bank of Danbury in 1849 and was its first treasurer, helped to plan Wooster Cemetery in the 1850s, and was treasurer of the Danbury & Norwalk Railroad Company.
+A very prominent citizen of Danbury, George was deacon of the First Church, incorporator of the Danbury Gas Company in 1857; he organized the Savings Bank of Danbury in 1849 (now Ives Bank) and was its first treasurer, helped to plan Wooster Cemetery in the 1850s, and was treasurer of the Danbury & Norwalk Railroad Company.

 George Ives, Danbury’s town bandmaster and a well-trained musician himself, was perhaps the young Charles’s strongest influencer; among George’s favorite composers were Bach and Stephen Foster, and their music would become his son’s inheritance.